zdfowler/cybr8420-project/code_review.md

 The team intends to submit this to Keeweb for further review, but intends to track down the cause prior to creating the issue.

+Other Notes
+---
+As a team we discovered that the client-side web version offers little to no guidance to the user that the version they are running in-browser matches the latest version released from the source code.
+Once the user has created either an empty database file, or loaded their own database (after login), the About section does list the current commit hash.
+This also may be raised with the Keeweb development team, as the integrity of the software package could be compromised without any indication to the user.